Carl Foreman: Personal life

 Carl Foreman was back home in the United States when he died of a brain tumor in 1984 in Beverly Hills, California.
 The day before he died he was told he would receive the long overdue Oscar credit for writing Bridge on the River Kwai.

-He married Estelle, and they had a daughter Katie.
+He married Estelle Barr, and they had a daughter Katie.
 They divorced.
-He married again, to Evelyn.
+He married again, to Evelyn Smith.
 Their two children, Amanda and Jonathan, were born in London.
 He was also survived by his mother, Fanny, and sister Sherry Sobel (mother of Ted Sobel, Los Angeles based sportscaster-reporter-author of memoir Touching Greatness.)

 Foreman's daughter, Amanda Foreman, graduated from Columbia University and Oxford University, where she received a PhD in history.
 She won the Whitbread Prize for her 1998 best-selling biography Georgiana: Duchess of Devonshire.
 She later wrote the history, A World on Fire: Britain's Crucial Role in the American Civil War (2011).

 Foreman's son, Jonathan Foreman, graduated in modern history from Cambridge University and earned a law degree from the University of Pennsylvania.
 He worked as an editorial writer and senior film critic for the New York Post.
-In 2004 he relocated to London to work for the Daily Mail.
+In 2004, he relocated to London to work for the Daily Mail.
 In 2008, he became a co-founder of the monthly British magazine Standpoint, which explores current affairs from a centre-right position.